gsitko/cicd-pipeline-train-schedule-gradle/README.md

 # cicd-pipeline-train-schedule-gradle

 This is a simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.
-Hello
+Hello World

 ## Running the app test test test 12 3